6du-host/umbrella/src/plugins/parent/readme.md

 ## .parent()

-Retrieve each parent of the matched nodes, optionally filtered by a selector
+Retrieve each parent of the matched _, optionally filtered by a selector

 ```js
 .parent()